 A common current topic of concern among cichlid lovers is that of conservation.
-Basically most people would agree on the accelerated decay of our natural inheritance.
-Our natural environment is nowadays put under a tremendous pressure as a result of human always expanding activities, supported in what many of us have no problem to justify as valid reasons.
+Most people would agree on the accelerated decay of our natural inheritance.
+Our natural environment is nowadays put under tremendous pressure as a result of humans always expanding activities, supported by what many of us have no problem justifying as valid reasons.

 Many aquarists, by nature interested in life diversity, enter in panic every time they learn about habitats of their beloved cichlids that get endangered because of human activity, with nothing or almost nothing they can do about it.
-One recent example is the approval (after a long environmentalfight) the Brazilian government has given to the construction of a huge hydroelectric project in Rio Xingú, that will affect the endemic fauna of that wonderful river and that or Rio Madeira, both key rivers of the Amazon basin.
+One recent example is the approval (after a long environmental fight) the Brazilian government has given to the construction of a huge hydroelectric project in Rio Xingú, which will affect the endemic fauna of that wonderful river and that of Rio Madeira, both key rivers of the Amazon basin.
 Another example is the extirpation of many of the endemic cichlid species from Lake Victoria by the introduction of the Nile perch (Lates niloticus).
 Many of the species are gone before we can have a scientific description for them.
 Species remaining are facing a change in their natural habitat that may lead them to extinction all the same.
-This kind of examples multiply every passing year here and there and it would be tiresome (and certainly depressing) to keep listing them here.
+These kinds of examples multiply every passing year here and there and it would be tiresome (and certainly depressing) to keep listing them here.

-Then comes the topic conservation.
+Then comes the topic of conservation.
 What can we do beyond signing support letters (that in most cases have little to no effect) to preserve aquatic diversity?
 The simple answer is: “save the fish in your aquariums”.
-Actually, this sounds good at first thought but the implications go far beyond our initial considerations.
-Is it really worth to save fish in our aquariums?
+This sounds good at first thought but the implications go far beyond our initial considerations.
+Is it worth saving fish in our aquariums?
 Opinions vary in this respect.

-In the first place it comes the issue of the genetic integrity of the specimens kept in an aquarium.
-It is said by some that it is worthless to keep species in captivity, as their genetic integrity starts to shift away from that they have in their natural habitat as soon as the first generation hits the aquarium environment.
-This is certainly true, but on the other hand, does that make it worthless to keep a species for long term in captivity?
-I don’t think so,aca even while I agree that the genetic framework of a species shifts away as soon as they hit an artificial environment, that does not mean it is lost or cannot be recovered.
-I believe that given a good number of specimens kept in captivity (to avoid inherited genetic defects, like those found in captive populations of the Goodeid Skiffia francesca, who have the tendency to swim sideways, kept in captivity since its reported last collection back in 1967), the genetic integrity can be mostly recovered once the organism returns to the restored habitat.
+In the first place comes the issue of the genetic integrity of the specimens kept in an aquarium.
+It is said by some that it is worthless to keep species in captivity, as their genetic integrity starts to shift away from what they have in their natural habitat as soon as the first generation hits the aquarium environment.
+This is certainly true, but on the other hand, does that make it worthless to keep a species for the long term in captivity?
+I don’t think so, as even while I agree that the genetic framework of a species shifts away as soon as they hit an artificial environment, that does not mean it is lost or cannot be recovered.
+I believe that given a good number of specimens kept in captivity (to avoid inherited genetic defects, like those found in captive populations of the Goodeid Skiffia francesca, who tend to swim sideways, kept in captivity since its reported last collection back in 1967), the genetic integrity can be mostly recovered once the organism returns to the restored habitat.

-Nevertheless, I strongly believe that even if we manage to lead to extinction most of the species, a whole new balanced eco-fauna will evolve from those few organisms remaining.
-We are not so powerful as we like to think, believing that we can finish with life forms if we feel like it, and it doesn't really matter, as we as humans are all that is important.
+Nevertheless, I strongly believe that even if we manage to lead to the extinction of most of the species, a whole new balanced eco-fauna will evolve from those few organisms remaining.
+We are not as powerful as we like to think, believing that we can finish with life forms if we feel like it, and it doesn't matter, as we as humans are all that is important.
 We just can’t and I feel that strongly.
 We as humans certainly will be gone before that happens.
 And a whole new set of species will evolve from those surviving our aggression.
 I even believe that intelligence and love will evolve again as we know them, but in other beings that may study us, like we study dinosaurs.
-The problem of all this is, we (and our descendents in the short term) will be deprived of the wonderful assemblage of life, which supplies us so incredibly profusely with resources, beauty, peace and knowledge.
+The problem with all this is, we (and our descendants in the short term) will be deprived of the wonderful assemblage of life, which supplies us so incredibly profusely with resources, beauty, peace, and knowledge.

-So, do I think it is worth to keep captive populations of endangered organisms?
-I repeat I believe it is, and probably it is our only way to give them a chance as aquarists, regardless of the fact that many of those organisms will probably not be able to thrive in the new conditions they will encounter when we take them back to their restored habitats, or those we create for them
+So, do I think it is worth keeping captive populations of endangered organisms?
+I repeat I believe it is, and probably it is our only way to give them a chance as aquarists, even though many of those organisms will probably not be able to thrive in the new conditions they will encounter when we take them back to their restored habitats or those we create for them

-A conservation minded aquarist wanting to save a species will face several problems, first of all, lack of encouragement.
-It requires a lot of discipline to keep a species for a long time, devoting the (most of the times) very restricted resources an aquarist counts with, to a single species.
+A conservation-minded aquarist wanting to save a species will face several problems, first of all, lack of encouragement.
+It requires a lot of discipline to keep a species for a long time, devoting the (most of the time) very restricted resources an aquarist counts with, to a single species.

-The clubs "breeding award programs" that reward the number of species reproduced do little help to conservation, they actually act in counter sense to it, I believe.
-Breeding award programs should reward long term maintenance of a species instead of the number of species reproduced.
-In my view, there is no value but that of ego pumping in breeding many different species, and then get rid of them.
+The club's "breeding award programs" that reward the number of species reproduced do little help to conservation, they act in the counter sense to it, I believe.
+Breeding award programs should reward the long-term maintenance of a species instead of the number of species reproduced.
+In my view, there is no value but that of ego pumping in breeding many different species, and then getting rid of them.

-Many conservation efforts I have seen have wasted away in boredom and lack of meaning, and finally threw out the board.
-It is easy to say “yeah preserve one species”, much harder is to actually do it yourself.
-So, in my belief conservation efforts must take these facts into consideration.
-Clubs must support long term conservation of a species, if they really care for conservation, beyond being politically correct.
-Populations should be monitored and people working with one species should always keep in contact with other people working with them, to share information, stock and overall, support.
+Many conservation efforts I have seen have been wasted away in boredom and lack of meaning, and finally thrown out the board.
+It is easy to say “yeah preserve one species”, but much harder to actually do it yourself.
+So, in my belief conservation efforts must consider these facts.
+Clubs must support the long-term conservation of a species, if they really care for conservation, beyond being politically correct.
+Populations should be monitored and people working with one species should always keep in contact with other people working with them, to share information, stock, and overall, support.
 As I mentioned, those who benefit will just be ourselves!

 © Copyright 2011 Juan Miguel Artigas Azas, all rights reserved